 1. Tirthan Valley, Himachal Pradesh

-Nestled along the flowing Tirthan River, this quiet valley is ideal for travellers who love nature, riverside views, and homestays with fireplaces.
-With trails mostly empty at the beginning of the year and mornings often crisp and clear, it’s perfect for fly fishing, gentle hikes, and peaceful coffee-by-the-river moments.
+Nestled along the flowing Tirthan River, this quiet valley is ideal for travellers who love nature, riverside views, and cosy homestays with fireplaces.
+With peaceful trails, crisp mornings, and stunning riverside scenery, it’s perfect for fly fishing, gentle hikes, and relaxing coffee-by-the-river moments.
+There are multiple other locations or packages related to Himachal Pradesh that you can explore enroute.

 Highlights